- The average cost of car insurance in Connecticut is $1,725 a year or $144 per month, based on our data analysis.

 When determining insurance premiums, companies study crime rates, traffic conditions, car thefts and population density in different areas.
 This research helps them assess the associated risk and set competitive prices for their policies.

-Connecticut car insurance rates by ZIP Code
+Calculate car insurance rates by ZIP code in Connecticut

 Estimate car insurance in Connecticut by car model